 For further information contact Disability Advice and Guidance.

-Any disabled students who hold evidence for obtaining support in examinations should arrange to visit the Advice and Guidance Team as soon as possible to ensure that arrangements are put in place for your examinations and to find out whether you may benefit from any other support.
+Any disabled students who hold evidence for obtaining support in examinations should arrange to meet with the Disability Advice and Guidance Team as soon as possible to ensure that arrangements are put in place for your examinations and to find out whether you may benefit from any other support.

-Please note: Students are required to bring evidence of their disability, health condition or specific learning difficulty with them to the Advice and Guidance drop in.
+Please note: Students are required to provide evidence of their disability, health condition or specific learning difficulty.

 If you did not declare a disability during the admissions process and provide supporting documentation, or you have only recently been diagnosed with a disability or specific learning difficulty, you will need to provide documentation and give your consent before your support can be put in place.

-Student Administration have useful information regarding Examinations and Assessments.
-Their webpages also contain information on the exam schedule, including cut off date for arranging exam reasonable adjustments for each exam period.
-Please note that we would need to be in receipt of appropriate evidence to discuss and agree any required exam support prior to this date.
+Student Administration has useful information regarding Examinations and Assessments.
+Their webpages also contain information on the exam schedule, including cut-off dates for arranging exam reasonable adjustments for each exam period.
+Please note Disability Advice and Guidance would need to be in receipt of appropriate evidence; and discussed and agreed on any required exam support prior to this date.